hoprnet/hoprnet/.processes/bounty.md

 ### During the time the bounty hunter is working on the bounty

 - The bounty admin may be asked (by the program owner) to answer some questions related to the bounty (posted by the bounty hunter) that the program owner cannot answer herself/himself.
 The bounty admin may consult with the bounty expert before answering the questions.
-- In case of an emergency, the program owner might ask the bounty admin to get in touch with the bounty hunter directly to sort out the issue related to the bounty.
+- The program owner might ask the bounty admin to get in touch with the bounty hunter directly to sort out the issue related to the bounty.

 ### After the bounty hunter submits the work

-- The bounty admin (optionally: bounty expert) needs to review/test the submission and the bounty admin gives a reccomendation to the program owner.
-See xxxx
+- The bounty admin (optionally: bounty expert) needs to review/test the submission and the bounty admin gives a reccomendation to the program owner. ***(Link Subsection)***

 ## Program Owner Process

+### Posting the Bounty

+1. Program owner approves the github issue created by the bounty admin.

+2. Program owner requests 10% of the bounty reward from COM-Safe as the [Gitcoin](https://gitcoin.co/) fee for publishing the bounty.

+3. Program owner publishes the bounty via [Gitcoin](https://gitcoin.co/)

+4. Program owner reviews bounty applications and selects a bounty hunter
+   - program owner might consult with the bounty admin (optinally: bounty expert) before making a decision

+5. Program owner establishes a communication channel with the bounty hunter (Discord, Telegram, GitHub, etc..)

+### During the time the bounty hunter is working on the bounty

+- The program owner requests frequent progress updates from the bounty hunter.
+The program owner decides the update frequency which might vary from bounty to bounty.
+- The program owner answers questions that the bounty hunter might have or delegates the questions to the bounty admin (optinally: bounty expert)

-### Funding the bounty
+### After the bounty hunter submits the work

 The bounty _must_ be reviewed before receiving funds.